Mel Gibson: ‘Hacksaw Ridge’ Director Welcomes Ninth Child, Earns Oscar Nod

 In the years following the success of Braveheart, Gibson continued to move along steadily, starring in films such as Ransom, Conspiracy Theory, and the American Revolutionary War film The Patriot.
 Other successful movies included What Women Want, We Were Soldiers, and Signs.
 In 2004, he directed The Passion of the Christ,which brought in $612 million worldwide, according to Esquire.

 In 2006, however, Gibson’s career began to unravel when he was caught making anti-Semitic remarks on tape after a DUI arrest.
-Gibson apologized, but a few years later, he found himself in trouble once again, when troubling audio tapes were released and he was accused of domestic violence against his then-girlfriend Oksana Grigorieva.
+Gibson apologized, but a few years later, he found himself in trouble once again, when troubling audio tapes were released, and he was accused of domestic violence against his then-girlfriend, Oksana Grigorieva.

 According to CBS News, Gibson was sentenced to three years probation in 2011, when he pleaded no contest to a misdemeanor charge of battery.
 He was also ordered to undergo counseling.

 As the Inquisitr recently reported, Gibson has begun making an improbable comeback with the success of the World War II film Hacksaw Ridge.
-According to iMDB, Hacksaw Ridge is the first movie that Gibson has directed since he did Apocalypto back in 2006.
+According to IMDB, Hacksaw Ridge is the first movie that Gibson has directed since he did Apocalypto back in 2006.

 Hacksaw Ridge tells the real-life story of Desmond Doss, an American Army Medic and pacifist who worked to save lives during the Battle of Okinawa.
 According to the Hollywood Reporter, Doss, who would not carry a weapon, helped to save 75 lives during WWII and became the first conscientious objector to receive the Congressional Medal Of Honor.
 Doss is played by Andrew Garfield in Hacksaw Ridge.